korosuke613/generate-productivity-weekly-md/README.md

 ### Options
 ```
 ❯ tempura -h
-A Fast and Flexible Template Fill Generator built with love by korosuke613 in Go.
+A Fast and Flexible Template Fill CLI Tool built with love by korosuke613 in Go.

 Usage:
   tempura [flags]